zhanghe9704/tpsa/readme.md

-## The Python wrapper
+## How to compile and install pyTPSA

-This repository has only the C++ code included.
-A Python wrapper is provided in a separate [*repository*]([GitHub - zhanghe9704/tpsa-python](https://github.com/zhanghe9704/tpsa-python)).
-Please see the instruction there on how to compile the Python library.
+pyTPSA is the Python wrapper of cppTPSA.
+It generates a Python 3.x module for TPSA calculations.
+Source files of the wrapper, together with examples and tests, are in the subfolder "python-wrapper".
+Please see the readme.md file in python-wrapper folder on how to compile, install, and use pyTPSA.

 ## Acknowledgement